Skip to content

 Con: No Guarantees Inside IUL’s Rising Cost Structure

 Indexed Universal Life’s rising cost of insurance is one of the biggest risks considerations that must be managed by every IUL policyholder, especially during retirement.
-This risk will be substantially mitigated If your IUL policy was funded with the maximum allowable premiums, and it achieved the IRR originally illustrated.
+This risk will be substantially mitigated if your IUL policy was funded with the maximum allowable premiums, and it achieved the IRR originally illustrated.

-However, if either of the above variables missed their mark, you run the risk of imploding your IUL policy in retirement.
+However, if either of the above variables missed their mark, you run the risk of imploding your IUL insurance policy in retirement.
 Unlike Whole Life’s guaranteed level premium supporting a guaranteed death benefit that actually increases over time, you are actually trying to make IUL’s net death benefit shrink over time to reduce the ongoing fees.

 A cost-benefit analysis of Indexed Universal Life (IUL) should be performed rather than simply parroting the common mantra that "IUL is expensive."